ckeditor/ckeditor5/docs/installation/getting-started/predefined-builds.md

 ## List of plugins included in the CKEditor 5 predefined builds

-The table below presents the list of all plugins included in various builds.
+The table below presents the list of all plugins included in various builds. <!-- update -->

 <figure class="table">
 	<table border="1" cellpadding="1" cellspacing="1">